2022 United States House of Representatives elections in Ohio: Results

-Despite many election forecasters stating Republicans were slightly favored to flip it, Sykes held the district and defeated Gesiotto Gilbert by 5 percentage points.
+Despite many election forecasters stating Republicans were slightly favored to flip it, Sykes held the district in Democratic hands and defeated Gesiotto Gilbert by 5 percentage points.
 Had the map been enacted in time for the 2020 presidential election, Joe Biden would have carried the district by 3 percentage points.

 District 14

-The 14th district is located in Northeast Ohio, taking in the eastern suburbs and exurbs of Cleveland, including Mayfield Heights, Solon, Parma, and Independence, as well as Ashtabula, Lake, Geauga, and Portage County.
-The incumbent is Republican David Joyce, who was re-elected with 60.1% of the vote in 2020.
+The 14th district is located in Northeast Ohio, taking in the eastern suburbs and exurbs of Cleveland, Ohio.
+The incumbent was Republican David Joyce, who was re-elected with 60.1% of the vote in 2020.
 He was re-elected in 2022.